Uninsured Motorist Statistics: Changes by State and Over Time

 - Oregon

-While these laws are meant to further disincentivize driving without insurance, on average states with "no pay, no play" laws actually have slightly higher rates of uninsured drivers — 13.7% compared to 12.2%.
+These laws are meant to encourage uninsured drivers to get a policy.
+However, states with "no pay, no play" laws actually have slightly higher rates of uninsured drivers — 13.7% compared to 12.2%.

 Insurance verification systems

-States that have implemented these online insurance verification systems include:
+States that have implemented online insurance verification systems include:

 - Georgia